kubernetes/community/keps/sig-node/0014-runtime-class.md

 implementation, we will kick the can down the road by making the `RuntimeClassSpec` **immutable**, thereby requiring changes to be pushed as a newly named RuntimeClass instance.
 This means that pods must be updated to reference the new RuntimeClass, and comes with the advantage of native support for rolling updates through the same mechanisms as any other application update.
+The `RuntimeClassName` pod field is also immutable post scheduling.

 This conservative approach is preferred since it's much easier to relax constraints in a backwards compatible way than tighten them.
 We should revisit this decision prior to graduating RuntimeClass